Judge orders killer from dock as horror of ‘sadistic’ Southport murders outlined

 Axel Rudakubana’s killings were a ‘pre-meditated, planned knife attack upon multiple victims’, a court heard.

-Liverpool Crown Court was told the 18-year-old said “I’m glad they’re dead” as he was held in a custody suite after killing the three girls at a Southport dance class.
+Liverpool Crown Court was told the 18-year-old said “I’m so glad those kids are dead, it makes me happy” as he was held in a custody suite after killing the three girls at a dance class.

+Prosecutors said it was one of a number of “unsolicited comments” which were recorded on CCTV footage or noted down at the time, including: “I don’t care, I’m feeling neutral,” and “so happy, six-years-old.
+It’s a good thing they are dead, yeah”.

 Prosecutors said the injuries suffered by the Southport murder victims were “difficult to explain as anything other than sadistic in nature”.